 One study in the journal Biological Trace Element Research found that taking supplements for at least 1 month might increase testosterone in all people.
 The report added that people who exercise would see a more significant increase in testosterone levels than those who are not active.

 As with magnesium, zinc deficiency may contribute to a drop in testosterone.
-One older study from 2007 showed 4 weeks of zinc supplementation could prevent a decline in testosterone levels in sedentary men who do exercise.
+One older study

 It is possible to correct both magnesium and zinc deficiency through diet.
 Magnesium-rich foods include whole grains and dark leafy greens.
 Zinc is also an ingredient in dark greens, flax seeds, and pumpkin seeds.